 Best Paint for Furniture Without Sanding

 But I’ve been on a mission to test out all of the paints, so I know which ones are the best.
 Here are my top picks for the best paint for furniture without sanding.
+If you’re working with wood, here’s what paint to use for wooden furniture.

 Heirloom Traditions Paint

 Heirloom Traditions Paint is my top pick for the best paint for furniture without sanding.
-This paint has amazing durability and adhesion, even on slick, shiny furniture like laminate.
+It has amazing durability and adhesion, even on slick, shiny surfaces like laminate.
+It also has a large color selection and dries to a satin sheen.
+You can brush, roll, or spray it onto your piece.

 Pros: